norcams/docs-enduser/docs/terms-of-service.rst

 .. contents::

 ..
 IMPORTANT:: **About this document**
-   You should know what you're getting when you sign up for UH-IaaS, and what we expect from you in return.
+   You should know what you're getting when you sign up for NREC, and what we expect from you in return.
 We've tried to keep the legalese to a minimum.